rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 Note that it is invalid to combine the `--json` argument with the `--color` argument, and it is required to combine `--json` with `--error-format=json`.

+## `@path`: load command-line flags from a path

+If you specify `@path` on the command-line, then it will open `path` and read command line options from it.
+These options are one per line; a blank line indicates an empty option.
+The file can use Unix or Windows style line endings, and must be encoded as UTF-8.